bentondavidl/Campus-Eats-DB-Project/README.md

 # Campus-Eats-DB-Project <!-- omit in toc -->

-Final project for ITCS 3160 at UNCC for David Benton, Andrew Quinn, Chris Donohue, Matthew Lewis, Hari Dhimal
+Final project for ITCS 3160 at UNCC for David Benton, Andrew Quinn, Chris Donohue, Matthew Lewis, Hari Dhimal based on the CampusEats system

 ## Table of Contents <!-- omit in toc -->